xuanzhichen/cadimulc/README.md

-# Causal Discovery by Cadimulc
+# Hybrid-Based Causal Discovery by Cadimulc
 CADIMULC is a light package standing for **CA**usal **DI**scovery with **M**ultiple **L**atent **C**onfounders, providing easy-to-use Python APIs to learn an empirical causal graph from generally raw data with relatively efficiency.